 State and local test results continue to indicate that we are moving in the right direction as a District.
 In 2014, our students began using a testing tool called the California Assessment of Student Performance (CAASPP).
 In the eight years since the implementation of the CAASPP program, GUSD students have outperformed their statewide peers in mathematics while being nearly equal to them in English Language Arts.
 The District administered the CAASPP assessments in the spring of 2022 after two years of not administering these assessments due to the pandemic and distance learning challenges.
-The results will be released in the Fall 2022.
 The GUSD graduation rate for the 2020-21 cohort was 81%, as compared to the statewide rate of 87.7% and the rate in Santa Clara County of 89%, a decrease from previous years.
 The GUSD dropout rate for the 2020-21 cohort was 9.6%, in comparison to the statewide rate of 6.4%, and 5.3% in Santa Clara County.
 Unfortunately, the pandemic had a big impact on our students and families.

 The many successes at GUSD are the result of district initiatives targeted towards achieving the goals defined by the Board of Education and the district’s Local Control Accountability Plan (LCAP).
 One of the main goals of GUSD is to provide high quality instruction and 21st century learning opportunities to ensure college and career readiness for all students.
 Staff development days focus on teaching new practices and strategies to teachers to support the different needs of students and ensure that students have the skills necessary to be competitive in the workforce.
 This year, like the last two years, an additional focus of professional development will be on social and emotional learning of students, as well as helping students remain connected to their school communities.
 At all three levels (elementary, middle and high), Academic Coaches and Instructional Specialists have supported teachers through modeling, coaching and curriculum development at each of our school sites.

 The District continues to update instructional materials in all core content areas.
 We are fortunate to have strong teacher involvement on the curriculum adoption teams.
-In the 2022-23 school year, we will continue to focus on increasing student achievement through offering high-quality academic programs that provide students and parents with a range of educational options.
+In the upcoming school year, we will continue to focus on increasing student achievement through offering high-quality academic programs that provide students and parents with a range of educational options.
 In 2019, we opened the Envision Academy, located on the campus of Gilroy High School, to offer an innovative academic environment that is much different than a traditional high school classroom.
 The combination of online courses and teacher-directed courses allows students more flexibility and control over the way in which they learn the subject matter.
 We also continue to offer the GUSD Virtual Learning Academy, an online learning option, which is a student/ caregiver-led program, where teachers act as advisors for learning.

 The District offers exemplary and specialized programs such as the Sobrato Early Academic Language (SEAL) program which is offered at five elementary schools.
 Other signature District programs include the Dual Immersion program, GATE program, Biomedical Science Academy, Computer Science Academy, Future Farmers of America, and the Dr. TJ Owens Gilroy Early College Academy (GECA).